 Find out how to pick a foreign language textbook.

-Why people still use bad study methods and language apps
+Why do people still use bad study methods and language apps?

 The teaching methods for foreign languages used in school are usually pretty bad and old-fashioned or at least, they were like that for all those who were in school more than 10 years ago.

 This means that those people who learned with those methods may still be teaching that way.

 That’s why people still use bad study methods.
 We learn patterns when we’re younger that stick with us in adulthood.

 Also, the world of marketing wants us to believe we can learn anything within just a few months.
 That’s just not possible.

 And then, there are the apps.
 Most of the time, they’re addictive but not very effective.
 They want to keep you stuck on the screen and make you believe you’re making great progress.

 Also, they’re literally at one’s fingertips.
 That’s why people still use them.

 However, you should learn to learn in a different way.
 You’ll learn more by watching movies, listening to podcasts, reading short texts in the target language, and meeting up with friends who speak the language you’re learning.